 OCOP Program

-The Owner Operator Certificate of Proficiency (OCOP) is an occupational health and safety certification program for the Yukon Owner Operator businesses; no employees, no subcontractors.
-When you don’t have employees or subcontract (thus making you the Constructor) there is no requirement for a safety management system that is at the auditable standard of COR®.
+The Owner Operator Certificate of Proficiency (OCOP) is an occupational health and safety certification program for Yukon Owner Operator businesses that have no employees and do not use subcontractors.
+When you don’t have employees or subcontractors (thus making you the contractor, there is no requirement for a safety management system that is at the auditable standard of COR®).
 If you are unsure if you qualify as an Owner Operator, please fill in the Determining COR® Needs survey.
 Note: if you are working in a partnership with your spouse or a family member you do not qualify for OCOP and will need to pursue either the SECOR® or COR® program).

 The Owner Operator Certificate of Proficiency is recognition that supports your safe business practices.